-Elmore North Geothermal LLC (the Applicant), an indirect wholly owned subsidiary of BHE Renewables, LLC (BHER), proposes to site (Assessor Parcel Number 020-100-038) and construct the Elmore North Geothermal Project (ENGP or Project) within the Salton Sea Known Geothermal Resource Area (Salton Sea KGRA) near Calipatria, Imperial County, California.
-The ENGP will be owned and operated by Elmore North Geothermal LLC (Applicant) along with the associated interconnection transmission line (gen-tie line).
+Morton Bay Geothermal LLC, an indirect, wholly owned subsidiary of BHE Renewables LLC (BHER), proposes to site (Assessor Parcel Number 020-100-007) and construct the Morton Bay Geothermal Project (MBGP or Project) within the Salton Sea Known Geothermal Resource Area (KGRA) near Calipatria, Imperial County, California.
+The MBGP will be owned and operated by Morton Bay Geothermal LLC, along with the associated interconnection transmission line (gen-tie line).

-The Salton Sea KGRA is known to have significant geothermal reserves.
+The Salton Sea KGRA is known to have significant geothermal reserves since oil and gas exploration companies first discovered the geothermal reservoir in 1958.
 A "known geothermal resource area" is an area in which the geology, nearby discoveries, competitive interests, or other indicia would, in the opinion of the Secretary of the Interior, engender a belief in those who are experienced in the subject matter that the prospects for extraction of geothermal steam or associated geothermal resources are good enough to warrant expenditures of money for that purpose.
-Refer to 30 United States Code (USC) 1001.
+Refer to 30 United States Code 1001.

-The ENGP will deliver an efficient method for meeting power needs in California by providing firm, clean power from a renewable geothermal source.
-The Project design applies known equipment, operational lessons learned, and corrosion resistant materials of construction for a planned life of 40 years.
-ENGP's maximum continuous rating (MCR) is approximately 157 megawatt (MW) gross output with an expected net output of approximately 140 MW.
+The MBGP will provide an efficient method for meeting power needs in California by providing firm, clean power from a renewable geothermal source.
+The Project design applies known equipment, operational lessons learned, and corrosion resistant materials for a planned operational life of 40 years.
+MBGP's maximum continuous rating (MCR) is approximately 157 megawatts (MW) gross output with an expected net output of approximately 140 MW, with a maximum annual electrical production of 1,226,400 MW-hours.

-The ENGP is located on a site capable of providing geothermal resources in commercial quantities.
-Therefore, as provided for in California Public Resources Code Section 25540.2 and Section 1803 of the Commission's regulations, the Applicant requests a 12-month certification process for this Application for Certification (AFC).
+The MBGP is located on a site capable of providing geothermal resources in commercial quantities.
+Therefore, as provided for in Public Resources Code Section 25540.2 and Section 1803 of the Commission's regulations, the Applicant requests a 12-month certification process for this Application for Certification (AFC).